US carrier Delta Air Lines' steady growth in Boston is set to continue with the addition of new twice-daily service to Miami beginning this December.

 A decade ago, Delta was the largest operator out of Boston with a 16.9 percent share of departure seats.
 However, after being impacted by the consolidation in the US airline market - and coupled with the rapid expansion of JetBlue - it dropped to third place in 2016 with a 14.8 percent capacity share.

-But in 2017 Delta identified Raleigh-Durham International and Boston as focus cities, vowing to increase its network from the destinations.
+But in 2017 Delta identified Raleigh-Durham International Airport and Boston as focus cities, vowing to increase its network from the destinations.

 According to data from OAG Schedules Analyser, the carrier last year grew its capacity share of departure seats from Boston to 17.2 percent, overtaking American Airlines as the second largest operator from the airport.
 JetBlue accounted for 27.9 percent of all departure seats in 2018.